NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 NP is the number of threads.
 They did recommend NOT to use too many as this will likely not go faster and might bug otherwise.

+## Transfer files with Filezilla
+Ie. You download data from the sequencing center on your VI computer.
+You can use `Fillezilla`to transfer data to SAGA & NIRD

+Open filezilla and in the top windows `host`use: `sftp://saga.sigma2.no` or `sftp://login.nird.sigma2.no`.
+You type <username> <password> in the respective cases.
+No need to specify the port.
+You can even have 2 tabs open!

+Then you can use drag and drop to transfer files.

 # Using SAGA